Best Practices for Teaching RMI Professionals

 Note.
 From Train the Trainer, by the American Institute for Chartered Property Casualty Underwriters, 2021, p.
 6.13.

-Experiential & Active Learning
+Promoting Active, Experiential Learning

 They thrive on instruction that not only explains but also provides opportunities for learners to actively apply their knowledge.
 This approach not only reinforces theoretical concepts but also builds confidence in tackling real-world challenges.